 Get the Help You Need from an Experienced Los Angeles Hostile Work Environment Attorney

-No one should have to work in a hostile work environment.
+No one should have to work in a toxic environment.
 There is no excuse for any form of mistreatment or abuse in the workplace—no matter how subtle and regardless of whether the perpetrators understand the consequences of their actions.
-If you are a victim, you should speak with a Los Angeles hostile work environment attorney as soon as possible.
+If you are a victim, you should speak with a knowledgeable attorney as soon as possible.

 Of course, in many cases, mistreatment and abuse are neither subtle nor unintentional.
 Offensive comments, inappropriate touching, bullying, and other forms of misconduct often have a specific purpose and intended consequence.
 These cases are particularly egregious, and they deserve to be handled accordingly.

-If you are dealing with a hostile work environment or if you have recently been forced to leave your job to protect yourself from a hostile work environment, we can help you.
+If you are dealing with a negative workplace culture or if you have recently been forced to leave your job to protect yourself from harmful situations, we can help you.
 Our attorneys have decades of experience helping employees in your situation.
 We know what you’re dealing with, we understand the financial and non-financial costs involved, and we can use our experience to hold your employer accountable.

-Allowing a hostile work environment to exist is considered a form of harassment under California and federal law.
-A work environment can become hostile in two main ways—either: (i) harassing conduct is so pervasive that it creates a hostile work environment, or, (ii) harassing conduct is so severe that it justifies a claim under the Civil Rights Act of 1964 or California’s Fair Employment and Housing Act (FEHA).
+Allowing a hostile environment to exist is considered a form of harassment under California and federal law.
+A work environment can become hostile in two main ways—either: (i) harassing conduct is so pervasive that it creates a toxic atmosphere, or, (ii) harassing conduct is so severe that it justifies a claim under the Civil Rights Act of 1964 or California’s Fair Employment and Housing Act (FEHA).

 As the U.S. Equal Employment Opportunity Commission (EEOC) explains: